Easy Money II: Hard to Kill: Plot

 Three years into his sentence for drug trafficking, JW is granted parole.
 His parents and former girlfriend Sophie break off contact with him, but despite their violent past, he forms a close relationship with the now paraplegic Mrado.
 JW plans to profit off of trading software he developed, only to be betrayed by his business partner and former classmate Nippe, who takes full credit for the program.
 After assaulting Nippe, JW contacts Mrado, who proposes a scheme for them to become wealthy: they will abduct Misha Bladman, the accountant of Serbian mob boss Radovan and interrogate him for the money he stores.
 JW accepts and helps Mrado escape from prison to capture Bladman.

 Meanwhile, Jorge enters into a deal to supply drugs to Serbian mobsters, but loses the drugs in a car accident.
 When his attempt to rob the mobsters of their money fails, Jorge is rescued by sex slave Nadja and escapes with the money after killing the mobsters.
 The task of tracking down Jorge is given to Mahmoud, Jorge's childhood friend and JW's former co-worker, in order to pay off his debt to the mob.
-Mahmoud reluctantly tracks Jorge down to the home of Jorge's recently-deceased mother Rosita, but accidentally shoots Nadja when she opens the door.
+Mahmoud reluctantly tracks Jorge down to the home of Jorge's recently deceased mother Rosita, but accidentally shoots Nadja when she opens the door.
 Jorge jumps off the balcony attempting to escape and Mahmoud, assuming Jorge died in the fall, retrieves the stolen money.
 Impressed, Radovan assigns Mahmoud and his subordinate Ratko to deliver the money to Bladman.

-As Radovan sends his subordinates to deliver the money, however, JW and Mrado initiate their scheme and Mrado tortures Bladman for the combination of his safe.
+As Radovan sends his subordinates to deliver the money, JW and Mrado initiate their scheme and Mrado tortures Bladman for the combination of his safe.
 JW and Mrado arrive at Bladman's house first, which JW enters while Mrado keeps watch.
 When Mahmoud and Ratko arrive next, JW shoots Mahmoud dead, only learning of his former co-worker's identity after killing him.
 Mrado and JW also kill Ratko and take the money, but Mrado is shot in the crossfire.
 Knowing he has been mortally wounded, Mrado asks JW to deliver a note to his daughter Lovisa.
 JW is unable to deliver the note due to Lovisa being moved from her foster home, but tells Mrado she received it.
 Mrado hallucinates meeting with his daughter as he dies.

 Jorge and Nadja survive their injuries and receive medical assistance.
 As they are loaded onto an ambulance, JW reads Mrado's note to Lovisa.
 He then burns the van with Mrado's body inside and walks off with the money.